Visas and Work Permits — 4 min

 There are two ways to manage independent contractors in Australia:

 Directly.
 You can directly employ contract workers (also known as independent contractors or sole traders) in Australia.
 However, you’ll need to ensure that you comply with the Australian Fair Work Act laws (more on this below).
-You’ll also need to set up a payment arrangement via which they can invoice your company directly.
+You’ll also need to set up a payment system via which they can invoice your company directly.

 Via an international contractor management service.
 A good independent contractor management service will have legal and HR experts to ensure that you're not breaking any laws and that your intellectual property rights are protected.